Another Bad Day: Overdue Correction Continues

 Thesis: Valuation levels, overbought conditions, leaders breaking down, a return of fear, and selling on higher volume present a confirmation an overdue correction is here.

-Yesterday's Rally:
+Yesterday's Rally

 Seemed impressive except that the volume was actually below average for the S&P 500 (NYSEARCA:SPY).
 Few analysts mentioned this obvious divergence.
 Institutions were not aggressive buyers yesterday.

 This is a bull market until proven otherwise.
-However, it is one of the most expensive markets based on fundamentals I have ever seen due to Fed Policy (see below).
+However, it is one of the most expensive markets based on fundamentals I have ever seen due to Fed policy (see below).
 However, due to distortions in global bond markets, TINA (there is no alternative) provides a bid for equities on a daily basis.
 And volatility has correspondingly been in steady decline.
 This bull market is very vulnerable.
 However, it is still a bull market.

 At least twice a year the market enters a correction phase.
 As such, one can hedge or profit in these instances.
-I would expect a 5-7% correction as we have gone too far, too fast over the past 3 months.
+I would expect a 5-7% correction as we have gone too far, too fast over the past three months.
 Recommendations are given as such.

-Economic Backdrop:
+Economic Backdrop

-Incredible growth in debt (ie - consumer credit) facilitated by easy money fed policies.
+Incredible growth in debt (i.e. - consumer credit) facilitated by easy money Fed policies.
 Now that interest rates are rising, debt levels could pinch consumers and slow the economy.

-Fear (NYSEARCA:VXX) is creeping back into the market:
+Fear (NYSEARCA:VXX) is Creeping Back into the Market:

 Investors have been extremely complacent in the current run.
 Fear is a good sign in a healthy market.
 And a typical year will have at least a couple of corrections.

-Since the election, we've had this large move in the major indexes (NASDAQ:QQQ) that is clearly unsustainable in the short-term.
+Since the election, we've had this large move in the major indexes (NASDAQ:QQQ) that is clearly unsustainable in the short term.
 And the lack of any fear as evidenced by the decline of the VIX index has been nearly unprecedented in spite of geopolitical events and valuations.

 SPY Annualized 3 Month Returns (Daily) data by YCharts

-Leaders Breaking Down:
+Leaders Breaking Down

-The financials and Goldman, Sachs (NYSE:GS) have been the leading group for most of the market's strong run since the election.
+The financials and Goldman Sachs (NYSE:GS) have been the leading group for most of the market's strong run since the election.
 Now that we see this divergence, it is confirmation of a change in sentiment.

 GS Annualized 1 Month Returns (Daily) data by YCharts